Capacitated Network Design Games on a Generalized Fair Allocation Model: Capacitated Cost-Sharing Connection Games under Sum-Cost Criterion

 \subsubsection{Directed acyclic graphs}

 In this subsection, we show that $\PoA_{sc}$ of $(\Delta, F_{\ord})$ is unbounded even on directed acyclic graphs (DAG).
 In the proof, we use a directed acyclic graph shown in Figure \ref{Fig:DAG} whose edge costs are represented by some variables.
-By controlling the variables, we can show that $\PoA_{sc}$ can be infinitely large. \begin{theorem} There exists a CSCSG $(\Delta, F_{\ord})$ on DAGs such that $\PoA_{sc}$ is unbounded. \end{theorem}
+We can show that $\PoA_{sc}$ can be infinitely large by controlling the variables. \begin{theorem} There exists a CSCSG $(\Delta, F_{\ord})$ on DAGs such that $\PoA_{sc}$ is unbounded. \end{theorem}